ArtifactDB/gobbler/README.md

 - `link` (optional): an object specifying the link destination for a file (see [below](#link-deduplication) for details).
   This contains the strings `project`, `asset`, `version` and `path`, and possibly an `ancestor` object.

-An empty subdirectory within the `{project}/{asset}/{version}/` subdirectory is represented in the `..manifest` file as an entry with zero `size` and an empty string in the `md5sum`.
+An empty subdirectory within the version directory is recorded in the `..manifest` file as an entry with an empty `md5sum` string.
+In addition, the `size` is set to zero and no `link` field is present.
-Non-empty subdirectories are not reported in the manifest as their existence is implicit.
+Non-empty subdirectories are not reported as their existence is implied by other files in the manifest.
+(Note that an "empty" subdirectory may still contain `..`-prefixed files, as only the user-supplied contents of a subdirectory are considered.)

 The Gobbler keeps track of the latest version of each asset in the `{project}/{asset}/..latest` file.
 This contains a JSON object with the following properties: